chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 - `--layers`: Layer pattern (e.g., 2 2 2 2 for ResNet-18).
 - `--use_residual`: Enable residual (skip) connections.

+#### CNN vs ResNet on CIFAR10

+### Results
+The second set of experiments focused on CNNs applied to the CIFAR-10 dataset.
+I experimented with ResNet-style models of varying depths (ResNet-18, ResNet-34, and a deeper ResNet-50-like network), with and without residual connections, and with or without a learning rate scheduler.
+These experiments helped me understand how architectural depth and skip connections affect model performance.

 ## Exercise 2: Pre-trained model fine-tuning from CIFAR-10 to CIFAR-100

 #### Fine-tuning Experiments

+Path to the pre-trained model on CIFAR-10
+In my case I used the models CNN ResNet-18 style, trained with data augmentation, skip connections and learning rate scheduler.

 ```bash
 # Linear evaluation (freeze all layers)
 python main_ex2.py --path Models/your_pretrained_model.pth --freeze_layers "layer1,layer2,layer3,layer4" --optimizer SGD --lr 1e-3 --epochs 75